-The Function of Dental Assistants
+The Duties of a Dental Assistant

 - Scheduling and verifying appointments

-- Prepping patients for teeth treatments and cleanings
+- Readying patients for teeth treatments and cleanings

 - Using suction equipment to clear patients’ mouths